bijuthottathil/AzureMigrate/README.md

 # Setting up Azure Migrate Appliance for Seamless VM Migration to Azure

+Steps involved

+Steps:
+Assessment:  Done

+a.
+Discovery: Use Azure Migrate to discover and assess your AWS VMs.
+This involves installing the Azure Migrate appliance in your AWS environment to gather information about your VMs.

+b.
+Assessment: Run an assessment in Azure Migrate to evaluate compatibility, performance, and dependencies of your AWS VMs for migration to Azure.
+This step helps in understanding the resources needed in Azure for a successful migration.

+Prepare for Migration: Done

+a.
+Create Azure Resources: Set up the necessary resources in Azure, including networking, storage, and VM configurations based on the assessment recommendations.

+b.
+Azure Migrate Agent Installation: Install the Azure Migrate replication agent on the AWS VMs you plan to migrate.
+This enables replication of the VM data to Azure.

+Replication: Pending.
+Due to space issue in the replication VM, I could not continue with Replication steps mentioned next

+a.
+Configure Replication: Set up replication for the AWS VMs in Azure Migrate.
+This involves specifying replication settings, such as target Azure region, storage account, and replication frequency.

+b.
+Start Replication: Initiate the replication process to begin copying the data from AWS to Azure.
+Ensure that the data remains synchronized during the migration.

+Migration:

+a.
+Test Migration: Perform a test migration of the replicated VM to Azure.
+This step validates the migration process, ensuring that the VM can run successfully in Azure.

+b.
+Cutover: When satisfied with the test migration, plan and execute the final cutover.
+This involves stopping the replication, making the final data sync, and starting the Azure VMs to replace the AWS instances.

+Validation and Post-Migration Tasks:

+a.
+Validation: Verify that the migrated Azure VMs are functioning as expected and perform necessary tests to ensure all applications and services are working correctly.

+b.
+Clean-Up: Decommission the AWS VMs, remove any unnecessary resources, and finalize the migration process.

 New Resource group created to keep Azure Migrate project